dininduviduneth/reddit-explore-uu/README.md

-# reddit-explore-uu
+# REDDIT EXPLORE PROJECT
 In this project we have used comments from reddit to play around with multiple functionalities of Apache Spark, HDFS and Docker.
 The main objective of the project was to get our hands dirty with setting up containerized clusters of Apache Spark, HDFS using Docker functionalities.
+This was done as a part of a grading requirement for Data Engineering I course conducted at Uppsala University.

+The collaborators of this project are:

+* Atefeh Aramian
+* Gabriel Arteaga
+* Dinindu Seneviratne
+* Kim Mathews
+* Tayyab Hasan
+* Ludvig Westerholm

 The main phases of the project were as follows: